^

 Pathogenetic disorders in the excretory system

-In most pregnant women with gestosis, a decrease in renal perfusion and CF is observed along with a corresponding increase in the serum creatinine concentration.
-The reason for the decrease in CF is the swelling of the glomeruli, the narrowing of the lumen of glomerular capillaries, and the deposition of fibrin in endothelial cells (glomerular capillary endotheliosis).
-Increased permeability promotes a proportional increase in the concentration in the urine of proteins with a large molecular weight, for example, transferrin and globulins.
-Despite the prevalence of oliguria (those diuresis less than 20-30 ml / h for 2 h), the development of renal failure is relatively rare.
+Most pregnant women with gestosis have decreased renal perfusion and CF along with a corresponding increase in serum creatinine concentration.
+The cause of the CF decrease is glomerular swelling, narrowing of the glomerular capillary lumen, and fibrin deposition in endothelial cells (glomerular-capillary endotheliosis).
+Increased permeability promotes a proportional increase in the concentration of high-molecular-weight proteins in the urine, such as transferrin and globulins.
+Despite the prevalence of oliguria (ie, diuresis less than 20-30 ml/h for 2 h), the development of renal failure is relatively rare.
 Acute tubular necrosis is often the cause of reversible renal failure, which has a very favorable prognosis.
-As a rule, premature detachment of the placenta, ICE and hypovolemia precedes the development of renal failure.
+As a rule, premature placental abruption, DIC, and hypovolemia precede the development of renal failure.

-Thrombocytopenia less than 100x109 / l is noted in 15% of patients with severe gestosis.
-This is due to increased consumption of platelets, which is due to a violation of the equilibrium between prostacyclin and thromboxane.
-An increased concentration of fibrinopeptide, level of von Willebrand factor, high activity of Ville factor and a low content of antithrombin III indicate the activation of a coagulation cascade.
-The phenomenon of hemolysis can be observed in violation of liver function, with HELLP-syndrome.
-The formation of chronic DIC syndrome occurs in 7% of patients with severe gestosis.
+Thrombocytopenia less than 100x109/l is observed in 15% of patients with severe gestosis.
+This occurs due to increased platelet consumption, which is caused by an imbalance between prostacyclin and thromboxane.
+Increased fibrinopeptide concentration, von Willebrand factor level, high Ville factor activity and decreased antithrombin III content indicate activation of the blood coagulation cascade.
+Hemolysis can be observed in liver dysfunction, with HELLP syndrome.
+Formation of chronic DIC syndrome occurs in 7% of patients with severe gestosis.

 Pathogenetic disorders in the liver

-The cause of liver dysfunction is not clear.
-Changes can occur due to periportal liver necrosis, subcapsular hemorrhages, or the deposition of fibrin in the sinusoids of the liver.
-Violation of liver function in severe gestosis can have a negative effect on the removal of the body of drugs in the metabolism of which the liver is involved.
-Spontaneous rupture of the liver occurs very rarely and in 60% of cases leads to death.
+The cause of liver dysfunction is unclear.
+Changes may occur due to periportal liver necrosis, subcapsular hemorrhages, or fibrin deposition in the liver sinusoids.
+Liver dysfunction in severe gestosis may have a negative effect on the elimination of drugs from the body that are metabolized by the liver.
+Spontaneous liver rupture is very rare and results in death in 60% of cases.

 Forms

-The complexity of the problem of gestosis is evidenced by the lack of a single classification throughout the world.
-There are many different recommendations regarding terminology for referring to hypertensive conditions found during pregnancy.
-Along with the term "gestosis" abroad, the following are used: preeclampsia and eclampsia, pregnancy-induced hypertension, and OPG-gestosis (O-edema, P-proteinuria, D-hypertension).
+The complexity of the problem of gestosis is demonstrated by the lack of a unified classification throughout the world.
+There are many different recommendations regarding the terminology for designating hypertensive conditions detected during pregnancy.
+Along with the term "gestosis", the following are used abroad: preeclampsia and eclampsia, pregnancy-induced hypertension, and OPG-gestosis (O - edema, P - proteinuria, H - hypertension).

-• The International Society for the Study of Hypertension in Pregnancy;
+• International Society for the Study of Hypertension in Pregnancy;

 • Organization of gestosis;